vecnathewhisperd0/d-bus/CONTRIBUTING.md

 We have two broad categories of tests.

-The *modular tests* are enabled by configuring with `--enable-modular-tests`.
+The *modular tests* are enabled by configuring with `-Dmodular_tests=enabled`.
 These mostly use GLib's GTest framework, and are standalone programs that do not affect the contents of the production dbus library and programs.
-Most of them can be installed alongside the library and programs by configuring with `--enable-installed-tests`.
+Most of them can be installed alongside the library and programs by configuring with `-Dinstalled_tests=true`.

-The *embedded tests* are enabled by configuring with `--enable-embedded-tests`.
-Unlike the modular tests, enabling the embedded tests adds special code to libdbus and dbus-daemon, some of which may harm performance or security.
-A production version of dbus that will be included in an operating system should never have the embedded tests enabled.
+The *intrusive tests* are enabled by configuring with `-Dintrusive_tests=true`.
+Unlike the modular tests, enabling the intrusive tests adds special code to libdbus and dbus-daemon, some of which may harm performance or security.
+A production version of dbus that will be included in an operating system should never have the intrusive tests enabled.

 If possible, new test coverage should be provided via modular tests, preferably using GLib's GTest framework. `test/dbus-daemon.c` is a good